AstellJ11/parallel-programming-weather-analysis/README.md

 ## Requirements

-The presented code was developed and tested on Windows 10, Visual Studio 2019, Intel Quad Core CPU, GTX 970 and is based on the 'tutorial 3' solution from the in class workshop tutorials
+The presented code was developed and tested on Windows 10, Visual Studio 2019, Intel Quad Core CPU, GTX 970 and is based on the Tutorial 3 solution from the in class workshop tutorials

 ## Windows Setup